 A Community Improvement District (CID) is a specific area of non-residential properties, whose owners choose to pay an additional tax or fee to help fund services and improvements within the district’s boundaries.
 Public safety, infrastructure, beautification, business retention, economic growth, and capital improvements are a few examples of what a CID might focus on.
 Different CIDs have different needs but most CIDs work in similar ways.

-1. Political Subdivisions *Martin City is a PS.
+1. Large (multi-property) or Small (Single-owner) Political Subdivisions (Martin City is a large political subdivision)

 Organizing A CID